 The error I think I make is to not be as clear as I should be about when it is I’m ranting about the reader’s logic or thought process, and when I’m ragging on them personally.
 I try to do the latter only when I lay clear and obvious evidence in front of them, but they refuse to look at it in favor of their own preconceived notions.
 But sometimes I fail when I try, since I’m human too.

 So my conclusion is, the readers absolutely do enjoy my holding readers up to the same standards as the rest of humanity, but even though the vast majority doesn’t see any need for change, I still pledge to be better at separating the message from the messenger in the future.

-I heard back from Randy in Florida after he read this page “from top to bottom”.
+I heard back from Randy in Florida after he read this page “from top to bottom,” including all the comments.
 A lot of you won’t be surprised to hear he still doesn’t get it.
-My exchange with him is below, as published in the newsletter.
+My exchange with him is below, starting with Randy in Florida:

 I explained that.
 That wasn’t good enough, so I invited my readers to explain it.
 You say you read their responses on this page, yet you still don’t get it.

 It doesn’t matter what the readers do that’s dumb; if they do it, they don’t just put up with me replying to it, they demand that I do, and in the way I have been doing it.
 And they say that overwhelmingly.

 You “don’t understand” how I can stay in business with that policy?
 That’s fine; you’re not required to — even if the vast majority of your fellow readers clearly do understand it.

 The bottom line is, it’s not a matter of my business suffering because of it, but rather it’s why my business thrives, and (as I explained when you first wrote) if I didn’t do it, then business would suffer.
 I don’t care if you don’t understand that, but for you to insist that I’m wrong about it, when I’m the one who fills out the tax forms, is (yep!) just plain stupid.